Lorenzo978/computer-graphics-empty-project/README.md

 4. Open the created folder and launch the `.sln` file.

 The project has this structure:
 - `src` contains your code.
 By default it contains `main.cpp` test file.
+For the assignments of the professors, you put here the file `A##.cpp` and rename it to `main.cpp`.
 - `vendor` contains all the libraries.
 If you need to add other libraries, such as `stb_image.h` given by the professor, put all the files inside `vendor/other` folder.
+For any other folders, such as `shaders`, `textures` etc. you must put them outside the `src` folder.